acp29/iboot/readme.txt

-*** The iboot package for Octave/Matlab ***
+*** bootstrap package for Octave ***

-This is a set of functions to estimate uncertainty (confidence intervals) and test hypotheses (p-values).
+This package of functions can be used to estimate uncertainty (confidence intervals) and test hypotheses (p-values) using bootstrap.
 Variations of the bootstrap are included that improve the accuracy of bootstrap statistics for small samples and samples with complex dependence structures.

 INSTALLATION